Minfanger101/sm00v.github.io/_posts/2019-10-19-assignment_1.md

 # Complete Assembly Program

-The final code snippet was modified after having found null bytes in the disassembly.
+The final code snippet was modified after having found null bytes in the disassembly of my compiled program.
 I resolved this by chaning all the mov instructions from the 32 bit register to the lower 16 bits eg. eax > ax or the lower 8 bits al. Also added is `LISTEN_PORT` which allows port customization at build time.

 ```nasm
 ; shell_bind_tcp.nasm